SuperDARNCanada/borealis/docs/source/bfiq.rst

 File restructuring to array files is done using an additional code package.
 Currently, this code is housed within `pyDARNio <https://github.com/SuperDARN/pyDARNio>`_.

-The site to array file restructuring (and array to site restructuring) can be achieved by following the examples shown `here <https://pydarnio.readthedocs.io/en/latest/user/BorealisIO/>`_.
+The site to array file restructuring occurs in the borealis BaseFormat _site_to_array class method, and array to site restructuring is done in the same class _array_to_site method.
+Both can be found `here <https://github.com/SuperDARN/pyDARNio/blob/master/pydarnio/borealis/borealis_formats.py>`_.

 -------------------------------------
 bfiq to iqdat SDARN (DMap) Conversion